zeynep-pp/ChatNotePad.Ai/README.md

 - **Text Editing:** "Remove all commas", "Replace 'and' with 'or'", "Capitalize first letter"
 - **Formatting:** "Convert to uppercase", "Add bullet points", "Remove extra spaces"
 - **AI Features:** "Summarize this text", "Make it more formal"
+- **Advanced LLM Transformations:** "Simplify this text for beginners", "Add professional tone", "Make this more casual"

 ## 🖥️ UI Layout